 Martin Zettersten is a graduate student in the Cognitive and Cognitive Neuroscience area.
+Visit his website.

 His adventures in science began at the University of Heidelberg and included quests to Edinburgh and Leipzig.
 Broadly speaking, his research interests lie in the relationship between language and cognition, particularly social cognition.
 This leads to questions such as: Does language affect how we represent knowledge?
 How does language relate to our ability to understand others?
 Can this tell us something about the origins of language?
 As a member of Jenny Saffran’s Infant Learning Lab, Martin also tackles these types of questions from a developmental perspective.
 Outside (and sometimes inside) the lab, Martin spends his time writing whimsical songs about scientists and cheese.